purbachoudhury02/MLproj/README.md

 # Student Exam Performance Predictor

-Student performance is influenced by both academic and demographic factors.
+An end-to-end machine learning pipeline that predicts a student's math score based on their other exam scores and background factors.Student performance is influenced by both academic and demographic factors.
 This project predicts **math_score** using a student's reading score, writing score, and background attributes (gender, ethnicity, parental education level, lunch type, and test preparation course completion).

 ## Dataset